-As shown in Fig. 4B, faint 'phantom' images of the USAF target are observed across the 3D printed lens images, for example visible to the left edge of Fig. 4B where faint replicas of group 4 elements 2-6 can be seen.
-This has been experimentally determined to be a diffraction effect, likely due to prominent voxel patterning obvious within the uncoated 3D printed lens itself.
-This generated diffraction grating throughout the print shows that though coating mitigates the staircase effect, the bulk print still influences image quality.
+As shown in Fig. 5(B), faint 'phantom' images of the USAF target are observed across the 3D printed lens images, for example visible to the left edge of Fig. 5(B) where faint replicas of group 4 elements 2-6 can be seen.
+This scattering issue has been experimentally determined to be a diffraction effect, likely due to prominent voxel patterning obvious within the uncoated 3D printed lens itself.
+This generated effective diffraction grating throughout the bulk optic shows that though coating mitigates the staircase effect, the bulk print still influences image quality.
 The grating pattern exhibited in the uncoated 3D prints may be unique to the used family of printer, as uncoated 3D prints from higher resolution resin printers do not show observable voxel patterns resembling diffraction gratings.
-The phantom image effects are less obvious in dense samples, in particular Fig. 4C and Fig. 4D, which show more blurred edges likely as a direct product of diffraction though with less discernible laterally displaced 'phantom' images.
+The phantom image effects are less obvious in dense samples, in particular Fig. 5(C) and Fig. 5(D), which show more blurred edges likely as a direct product of diffraction though with less discernible laterally displaced 'phantom' images.
 The brightfield images produced of stomata within the Hosta, cyanobacteria filament morphology, and onion cell structures using the 8X 3D printed objective are showing similar details to their commercial counterpart albeit with reduced contrast and resolution.
-For epi-fluorescence applications shown in Fig.6, the 8X commercial PSF seen in Fig.6A shows the expected radial symmetry, while the 3D printed lens and the volume scattering discussed earlier.
+For epi-fluorescence applications shown in Fig. 7, the 8X commercial PSF seen in Fig. 7(A) shows the expected radial symmetry, while the 3D printed version has scattering and inhomogeneity effects due to the aberrations induced through a spin-coated 3D printed lens and the volume scattering discussed earlier, as well as scattering due to any residual surface defects caused by inhomogeneities in the coated surface.

-When moving to the ~50X multi-lens objective configuration, it can be seen from Fig. 5 that an individual 3D printed lens at this magnification achieves comparable contrast and resolution to the commercial equivalent, as the finest area of the USAF target are resolved in both cases as well as sub-cellular structural details, for example chloroplasts within the Hosta stomata guard cell walls.
+When moving to the \sim 50X 4-lens objective configuration, it can be seen from Fig. 6 that an individual 3D printed lens #4 at this magnification achieves comparable contrast and resolution to the commercial equivalent, as the finest area of the USAF target are resolved in both cases as well as sub-cellular structural details, for example chloroplasts within the Hosta stomata guard cell walls.
 This is to be expected when considering the quality obtained from the 8X configuration, with aberration effects comparatively concurrent between the two different configurations.
-Fig. 5 also exemplifies that two 3D printed imaging lenses compound the aberrations which decreases the overall contrast and resolution, though details at micrometer scale are still distinguishable as shown by the USAF target in Fig. 5C.
-However, Fig. 5G exemplifies that this combination of 3D printed lenses makes identifying individual chloroplasts more challenging in comparison to both the commercial alternative and the single 3D printed lens example in Fig. 5D.
-When evaluating the $\sim$ 50X epi-fluorescence imaging performance, the PSFs in Fig. 6B show similar results to the 8X lenses, where the commercial PSF is radially symmetric as expected compared to the two 3D printed variants which both have significant aberrations.
+Figure 6 also exemplifies that two 3D printed imaging lenses, lenses #3 and #4, compound the aberrations which decreases the overall contrast and resolution, though details at micrometer scale are still distinguishable as shown by the USAF target in Fig. 6(C).
+However, Fig. 6Gexemplifies that this combination of 3D printed lenses makes identifying individual chloroplasts more challenging in comparison to both the commercial alternative and the single 3D printed lens example in Fig. 6(D).
+When evaluating the ~50X epi-fluorescence imaging performance, the PSFs in Fig. 7(B) show similar results to the 8X objective, where the commercial PSF is radially symmetric as expected compared to the subsequent two 3D printed variants which both have significant aberrations.
 Next to this the PSFs of the 3D printed variants also show significant scattering around the central PSF point, likely originating from the volume grating effect seen in the printed lenses.
-Additionally, the ~50X configuration required higher power than the 8X in order to obtain a similar signal to noise ratio, despite being a higher numerical aperture, which can be in part due to the increased number of optical elements within the multi-lens setup.
+Additionally, the \sim 50X configuration required higher power than the 8X in order to obtain a similar signal to noise ratio, despite being a higher numerical aperture, which can be in part due to the increased number of optical elements within the 4-lens setup.